Guiribei/discovering_bash/README.md

-# minishell
+# deprecated
-This project challenged us to make our own shell (a humbly little version of that).
-Developed in pair with @vcastilh
+The updated version of this project is in my_shell repository.

-Still a work in progress
+See you there!